|

 - small mixer, such as a Mackie 1202

-- 2 loudspeakers plus amplifier (or powered speakers); if there are 4 or more speakers we will use them for spatial effects, but 2 speakers will suffice
+- 2 loudspeakers plus amplifier (or powered speakers); if there are 4 or more speakers they can be used for spatial effects.

-Space: enough space for flutist and harpist onstage, plus a table for mixer and two laptops (one for audio, one for video)
+Space: enough space for flutist and harpist onstage, plus a table for mixer and laptop (running Max); or, the laptop and mixer can be setup in the hall.